5 concrete rules for writing clear and effective instructions (with examples)

 ✔️ Write this instead:

-Right-click on the filename
+Right-click the filename

 Use plain English